trincadev/koboldcpp/README.md

 ## Changes on [trincadev's](https://github.com/trincadev/) [repository](https://github.com/trincadev/ai-pronunciation-trainer)

-I upgraded the frontend (jquery@3.7.1, bootstrap@5.3.3) and backend (pytorch==1.13.1, numpy<2.0.0) libraries where possible: for example right now this project doesn't work with pytorch > 2.0.0, then we are locked with pytorch == 1.13.1.
+I upgraded the frontend (jquery@3.7.1, bootstrap@5.3.3) and backend (pytorch==2.2.2, torchaudio==2.2.2) libraries.
+Should work also with pytorch > 2.2.2, but right now I can't try it on macOS intel.

 ### E2E tests with playwright